-The Section 20 Consultation is normally carried out in 2 stages:
+The Section 20 Consultation is normally carried out in two stages:

-- Stage 1: The first notice (called the ‘Notice of Intention’) is simply to advise residents of the type of works we are planning to carry out, and to ask them if they wish to nominate their own contractor to carry out the works.
+- Stage one: The first notice – ‘Notice of Intention’ – is simply to advise residents of the type of works we are planning to carry out, and to ask them if they wish to nominate their own contractor to carry out the works.
 They have a minimum of 30 days in which to make comments on this notice.

-- Stage 2: The second notice (called the ‘Statement of Estimates’) advises residents on the contractors we have managed to get quotations from (at least two), and the likely cost of the works.
-Residents have a further minimum of 30 days in which to make comments to us regarding the costs/works.
+- Stage two: The second notice – ‘Statement of Estimates’ – advises residents on the contractors we have managed to get quotations from, and the likely cost of the works.
+Residents have a further minimum of 30 days in which to make comments to us regarding the costs or works.

 Sometimes we have to serve a third notice, but this is only necessary if we haven’t chosen the lowest quotation or the contractor we have chosen isn’t one that a resident may have nominated.